SamuelMagnano/Lichess_Screenshot_To_FEN/README.md

 reillycraig    too small
 shapes         too weirdly shaped
 ```
+All the material as been gathered following this link: https://github.com/lichess-org/lila/tree/master/public/piece

 The whole Jupiter notebook is gathering the data by connecting to my Google Drive, except for the DataLoader part in which i copy the data directly into Colab to massively speed up the training part.
 As long as your Drive looks like this: